Abu Ubayda ibn al-Jarrah: After Emesa

 Abu Ubayda sent Khalid, with his elite cavalry, the mobile guard, towards Chalcis.
 The fort was guarded by the Greek troops under their commander, Menas, who was reported to be of high prestige, second only to the emperor himself.
 Menas, diverting from conventional Byzantine tactics, decided to face Khalid and destroy the leading elements of the Muslim army before the main body could join them at Hazir, 5 km east of Chalcis.
 This resulted in the Battle of Hazir, which led to Umar praising Khalid's military genius.
 Umar is reported to have said:

+Battle against the Byzantines for Aleppo in 637.
+Rawdat al-safa (Garden of felicity) by Mirkhwand (d.
+1498), Shiraz, 1571-72 (Arthur M. Sackler Collection, S1986.241).

 Khalid is truly the commander, May Allah have mercy upon Abu Bakr.
 He was a better judge of men than I have been.

 Abu Ubayda soon joined Khalid at the virtually impregnable fort of Chalcis, which surrendered in June 637.
 With this strategic victory, the territory north of Chalcis lay open to the Muslims.
 Khalid and Abu Ubayda continued their march northward and laid siege to Aleppo, which was captured after fierce resistance from desperate Byzantine troops in October 637.
 The next objective was the splendid city of Antioch, the capital of the Asian zone of the Byzantine Empire.

 Before marching towards Antioch, Khalid and Abu Ubayda decided to isolate the city.
 Accordingly, they sent detachments north to eliminate all possible Byzantine forces and captured the garrison town of Azaz, 50 km from Aleppo.
 From there the Muslims attacked Antioch on the eastern side.
 A desperate battle was fought between the Muslim army and the defenders of Antioch, popularly known as Battle of Iron Bridge.
-The Byzantine army was composed of the survivors of Yarmouk and other Syrian campaigns.
+The Byzantine army was composed of the survivors of Yarmuk and other Syrian campaigns.
 After being defeated, the Byzantines retreated to Antioch and the Muslims besieged the city.
 Having little hope of help from Emperor Heraclius, Antioch surrendered on 30 October 637, with the terms that all Byzantine troops would be given safe passage to Constantinople.

 Abu Ubayda sent Khalid northwards, while he marched south and captured Lazkia, Jabla, Tartus and the coastal areas west of Anti-Lebanon Mountains.
 Khalid moved north and raided territory up to the Kızıl River (Kızılırmak) in Anatolia.
 Emperor Heraclius had already left Antioch for Edessa before the arrival of the Muslims.
 He arranged for the necessary defences in Al-Jazira and Armenia and left for his capital, Constantinople.
-On his way to Constantinople he had a narrow escape when Khalid, after the capturing Marash, was heading south towards Munbij.
+On his way to Constantinople he had a narrow escape when Khalid, after the capturing Marash, was heading south towards Manbij.
 Heraclius hastily took the mountainous path and, passing through the Cilician Gates, is reported to have said:

 Farewell, a long farewell to Syria, my fair province.
-Thou art an infidel's (enemy's) now.
+Thou art an infidel's now.
 Peace be with you, O' Syria – what a beautiful land you will be for the enemy hands.